nbarc888/507_assign_2/readme.md

 | P0108	| 1940-07-08 |	2025-01-09 | 85 |
 | P0129	| 1940-04-15 |	2025-07-01 | 85 |
 | P0372	| 1940-09-11 |	2024-04-18 | 85 |

 ![ eldest ](images/imaged.JPG)

 #### Average age of patients (Additional)

+Average age of patients within this dataset is 50 years.

 Average age: 50.424

 ### Brief overview and explanation

 Primary findings within patient data show results such as patient identification number, date of birth, primary icd diagnosis, and last visit.
 Goal of this project is to convert a csv file into sql database.

-Results show that out of the total 500 total patients, the most common primary diagnosis code is I10 which is hypertension.
-Average age of patients within this dataset is 50 years.